 Quality surf sunglasses make a lot of sense for us surfers as we’re at high risk of early cataract and nastier eye problems because of our prolonged exposure to sunlight.

 I’ve had many unsuccessful attempts at using surf sunglasses (I surf, kitesurf, and SUP surf).
 Most ended with me losing the shades in the water or tossing them because they were so uncomfortable they ruined my sessions.

 Recently, though, I stumbled upon the LIP Typhoon surf sunglasses and decided to invest in a pair for surfing, kiting, and SUPing.
 I can honestly say these sunglasses changed my surfing life.
 Though somewhat pricey, they’re simply the best surf glasses I’ve worn in the water.

 The Typhoon really stick to my head in the waves.
 The loss-proof retainer system makes them impossible to lose.
 The Zeiss lenses give me incredibly clear vision.
-The anti-fog, anti-splash coating is the most effective I’ve seen.
+The anti-splash coating is the most effective I’ve seen.

 While the Typhoons are by far my top choice for surfing, two other LIP models may be worth your attention depending on your needs:

 - The LIP Surge are a more affordable version of the Typhoon, with the same features but without the Zeiss lenses.
 Like the Typhoon, they’re meant for water use only.
 Jump to Surge

 - The LIP Flo are floatable surf sunglasses but without a retainer system, best-suited for flat and light wind conditions.
 They are versatile and can also be used outside of the water – Jump to Flo

 In this post, I go over the main things to look for in a pair of quality surf sunglasses, and I share my experience with the LIP Typhoons